-Schools are selected by their State Education Agency and must qualify under one of the following categories:
+Schools are named by their State Education Agency (up to two schools per state) and collectively exhibit the following common characteristics:

 - A poverty rate of at least 35% for the selected year

 - Demonstrated high academic achievement for two or more consecutive years

 - Met or exceeded state standards of Adequate Yearly Progress (AYP) for at least two consecutive years

 HOW SCHOOLS ARE HONORED?